-Black Bean Hummus
+Making this Black Bean Hummus

-One of my favorite easy, snacks is hummus.
-It is healthy so you don’t have to feel guilty about eating it and it tastes great.
+One of my favorite easy snacks is hummus.
+It is healthy so you don’t have to feel guilty about eating it, and it tastes great.
 Plus there are endless variations depending on what beans you use or what flavors you impart to the recipe.

 Just find a recipe that you like in its basic form, then you can begin altering things such as the type of bean used, seasonings, other add-ins, etc.

 - Olive Oil

-- Lemon Juice
+- Lime Juice